 The Life Support systems are designed to maintain the normal atmospheric conditions to support life on-board the ship.
 If these fail, personnel will slowly die.
 The regular maintenance of the Life Support systems should be at the top of your engineer's list of priorities.
 Ignoring a 35% breach in a Life Support system to repair a 20% breach in your weapons array will usually lead to trouble if the Life Support system takes further damage and quits altogether.
 If a Life Support system fails all personnel should be immediately relocated and quarantined until it is repaired.

-The Main Life Support system supports the following areas of the ship:
+Main Life Support system:

 BRIDGE, OFFICERS QTRS, MEDIBAY, DETENTION HOLD, CORRIDORS, TURBO-SHAFTS